Full Text of Ballot Measure

 - Under Cal Am’s ownership and management, the Monterey Peninsula’s water service has become the most expensive water service in the entire United States, according to a Food and Water Watch report in June 2017.

-- Cal Am has seriously mismanaged the Peninsula’s water system ever since acquiring it.
-In 1995, the State Water Resources Control Board (“State Board”) ordered Cal Am to cease illegal pumping from the Carmel River, and to plan for a new water supply.
+- In 1995, the State Water Resources Control Board (“State Board”) ordered Cal Am to cease illegal pumping from the Carmel River, and to plan for a new water supply.
 In 2009, the State Board issued a follow-up enforcement order, and threatened Cal Am with mandatory water rationing for its failure to make adequate progress after its initial order 14 years earlier.

 - In 2007, a Monterey County Superior Court ordered Cal Am to cease its over-pumping from the Seaside Groundwater Basin that threatened the long-term sustainability of the Basin.